AndyFirkinNikolaidis/StudentRecords/README.md

 - A unit test project (I am still new to unit testing and eager to develop these skills so I appreciate they may not follow best practice)

 **Improvements that should be made in production or if I had more time**
+- I would move direect api calls in razor page to an api service, so it can be re-used by other front ends(mobile, MVC)
+- I would use separate viewmodels for the frontend with validation attributes to ensure proper separation
 - Refactoring of some of the logic around Ids of course assignments and student Id
 - Improvements to unit testing
 - I have had to make some assumtions about some properties of the objects (Course assignment details etc)
 - Validation of the models in blazor needs some work
 - Deletion of course assigments/students was not in the scope of the requirements but would be useful
+- I would improve the logic around adding duplicate courses but this could be desired behaviour

-Please let me know if there are any difficultioes running the project
+Please let me know if there are any difficulties running the project, or if you have any questions